 The annual Relay Carnival, an interschool sports event, happens near the end of the school year, usually at Helsinki’s Olympic Stadium.
-After two years on hold because of covid-19 restrictions, it took place for the 60th time in 2022.

 The competition is a tradition among Swedish speakers from all over Finland.
 (Swedish is one of the country’s official languages, and is currently the first language of about 5.2 percent of Finland’s population.)